« go back

 Growing up in northern Michigan, Jean taught sailing in the summer and skiing in the winters through high school and college.
 She graduated with a degree in education, but after marrying Steve (and not being able to teach him anything) she decided to pursue a career in the health field.
 After the birth of her and Steve’s two children, she made a decision to become more active in the business management of Van Dam Custom Boats.
 Balancing family life and managing a business has been a challenging and rewarding experience, as every working mother can attest.

-Jean keeps all the finances on track and organized and is also responsible for greeting customers, fielding calls, and organizing the marketing efforts.
-She’s also the first person Steve goes to when he’s challenged by his computer.
+Jean keeps all the finances on track and organized and is also responsible for greeting customers, fielding calls and is the first person Steve goes to when he’s challenged by his computer.

 Jean has volunteered her time for the local Women’s Resource Center, which offers assistance to women and children who need support.
 She has served on the board of the local Community Foundation and she currently serves on the board of Raven Hill Discovery Center, whose focus is exposing children and adults to the connections between science, history, and art.